 Giving more than you get must become a way of living, and you must focus on the big picture of how you can improve the lives of others.
 You must not allow yourself to be discouraged when one person here and one person there doesn’t appreciate or notice your efforts and respond in the way you had hoped.
 Just like in the stock market, think of what you put into this effort as a long-term investment.
 It will pay off.

-What We Can Learn from Warren Buffet
+What We Can Learn From Warren Buffet

-Buffet is one of the most successful financial investors ever and is currently noted as the third wealthiest person in the world.
+Buffet is one of the most successful financial investors ever and is currently noted as the third-wealthiest person in the world.
 Riches aside, there are a few lessons from Buffet’s life and investment philosophy that can be applied to helping you reap a return on the investments you make in your own life.

 One of the strategies Buffet is famous for is finding things to invest in that are valuable but not recognized as such by the majority of other buyers.

 This is very much the philosophy of doing the little things that matter.
 Little things are the habits and choices you make that cause you to stand out from the crowd.
-Doing the little things that others simply don’t do or profess not to have the time for are what helps you develop the personal initiative and character it takes to become the person you need to be to achieve your goals and live the life you want.
+Doing the little things that others simply don’t do or profess not to have the time for is what helps you develop the personal initiative and character it takes to become the person you need to be to achieve your goals and live the life you want.

 Buffet is known for his frugality as well as his generosity.
 Several years ago, he announced a plan to give away more than 75% of his fortune to the Bill & Melinda Gates Foundation upon his death.

 While Buffet may be giving away his fortune when he dies, I encourage you not to wait that long to give generously of what you have.
 You have been endowed with special qualities, unique to you.
-By sharing yourself, your time, your encouragement, your love with others, you are also making a generous donation—one that cannot be measured in dollars— to family, friends, and our society.
+By sharing yourself, your time, your encouragement, and your love with others, you are also making a generous donation—one that cannot be measured in dollars— to family, friends, and our society.

 Giving or Getting